GauthamV6002/Personal-Website/README.md

 Bully me about not using a framework all you'd like, I'm too lazy to use react

 ### ❓ Why I made it:
-- Litterally because I was bored
+- Literally because I was bored